Universal Studios vs. Islands of Adventure: Do you know the difference and which is better for you?

 There are also shows in the Wizarding World of Harry Potter such as the Frog Choir and the TriWizard Rally.

-In terms of the sheer amount of rides and shows, Universal Studios wins, but remember, the quality of the rides at each park are also quite different.
+In terms of the sheer amount of rides and shows, Islands of Adventure wins, but remember, the quality of the rides at each park are also quite different.

 While Islands of Adventure is packed with thrilling coasters and rides with big twists, turns, and drops, Universal Studios makes up for it by offering LOTS of shows and more immersive 4-D experiential rides.